gravermistakes/gapage/analgapes/docs/CELLULAR_INTEGRATION.md

 6. **No Python** unless last resort.
 Existing toolchain ladder: bash → C → Ada/SPARK → Perl → Haskell → R → Prolog → Erlang/Elixir → Tcl/Lua.
 Apt-installable; runs in this container.
 7. **Read whole, not truncated.** Every directory guide carries the don't-truncate warning at top.
 8. **No democratic process in the tool.** Voting/quorum/proposal-type concepts deleted (humans do that outside the tool; AVRS just records the outcome as an event).
+9. **Ironically the most important part: *FUCKING ACTUAL INTEGRATION WAS EXPECTED*, not literally vendoring my own skills.**  FIX THAT SHIT

 ## Target architecture (unified)